MallocArray/obico-oraclecloud/README.md

 To enable SSH to the Instance, follow the Oracle guide on [Managing Key Pair on Linux Instances](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/managingkeypairs.htm?Highlight=ssh)

-Paste the public key into the "ssh_public_key" variable when Applying the stack or modify and existing Instance under Resources>Console Connections
+Paste the public key into the "ssh_public_key" variable when Applying the stack.
+If the Instance already exists, Edit the Stack configuration to modify the Variables, then run a Destroy followed by Apply, which will remove your current instance and create a new one with the SSH key included.
+If the backup process has run on Sunday morning, the latest data will be restored.

 Additional information can be found on the Oracle Support Page under [Instance Console Connections](https://docs.cloud.oracle.com/iaas/Content/Compute/References/serialconsole.htm)